burgerga/shinyTime/README.md

 }
 ```

-For a fully functional app go to the [ShinyApps
+For a demo, visit the [online example
-example](https://burgerga.shinyapps.io/shinyTimeExample/) (can be a bit
-slow) or try the `shinyTime::shinyTimeExample()` function after
+app](https://burgerga.shinyapps.io/shinyTimeExample/) or try the
-installing this package.
+`shinyTime::shinyTimeExample()` function.